DirkJanJansen/Sales-Cashregister/README.md

 Barcode testlabels for employees for logon included

-Programmable buttons included for unpackaged products
+Programmable buttons for unpackaged products

 3 Entrance security levels